-Post by Carolyn Sirett, Conservator and Lee-Ann Blase, Conservation Volunteer
+By Carolyn Sirett, Conservator, and Lee-Ann Blase, Conservation Volunteer

 Humans are uniquely different from one another, and our clothing choices are also uniquely different, from size to shape to style.
 These human qualities are well represented in our historic textile collection, and when displaying these garments, every detail is assessed to ensure its preservation.

 Dressing a museum mannequin is the opposite of fitting a living person.
 Instead of fitting the clothes to the person, the mannequin is made to fit the clothes.
 Many of the mannequins we use at the Museum have been custom made by our conservation department using conservation-quality materials.
 We first begin by measuring the waist, chest, neck, arm, and leg lengths.
 The mannequin form is then either trimmed down, or padded out with polyester fibre to reach the required dimensions to properly support the clothing.

 Once the basic form is made and covered with a suitable fabric, we begin to dress the mannequin.
 This is where historic photographs are useful to see how the outfits were worn, and to bring a little more personality to our frozen foam bodies.
 Edith Rogers’ cotton-crocheted tea gown, displayed in the Winnipeg Gallery, is a good example of using research to determine the best fit.
 A tea gown bridges the gap between dress and undress as a corset is not worn with it.
 Research shows only an upper-class woman could have afforded this type of dress among their ball, dinner, reception, and afternoon dresses.

 A similar style dress from a 1913 Eaton’s of Toronto catalogue was used as a reference when building the mannequin for the Edith Rogers dress.

 Image: Eaton’s Spring and Summer Catalogue, No. 106, 1913